Church Interpreter Training Institute (CITI)

 Some of our graduates have continued their studies and serve as a professional interpreter within their communities, while others have gone into full-time ministry and mission work with the Deaf.

 Students, other than those who commute, will stay in the dormitories on the campus of Concordia Theological Seminary with one or two students per room, depending upon availability.
-Meals are provided through the campus dining hall for the two week institute, although you may choose to bring your own food as a refrigerator and microwave oven are available in the dorms.
+Meals are provided through the campus dining hall for the institute, although you may choose to bring your own food as a refrigerator and microwave oven are available in the dorms.
 There are also many fine restaurants in the Fort Wayne area.

 Continuing Education Units: